linkdevelopment/FilePicker_Android/README.md

 pickFilesFactory?.pickFiles()
 ```
 ### pick files from documents
-To pick any type of file from document, we need to get instance of PickFilesFactory by passing FileTypes.IMAGE_CAMERA to getInstance() method.
+To pick any type of file from a document, we need to get an instance of PickFilesFactory by passing FileTypes.IMAGE_CAMERA to getInstance() method.

 ```kotlin
 pickFilesFactory = PickFilesFactory(